arcan1s/ahriman/docs/faq.rst

    Configure ``oauth_provider`` and ``oauth_scopes`` in case if you would like to use different from Google provider.
 Scope must grant access to user email. ``web.address`` is required to make callback URL available from internet.

 #.
-   If you are not going to use unix socket, you also need to create service user (remember to set ``auth.salt`` option before):
+   If you are not going to use unix socket, you also need to create service user (remember to set ``auth.salt`` option before if required):

    .. code-block:: shell